tecoholic/WPRestPanel/README.md

 ### Server

-Install the dependencies
+Navigate into the server folder and install all the dependencies

-    npm i
+    cd server && npm i

 Start the server